Paraíso blanco

 Paraíso blanco is a Colombian streaming television series produced by Caracol Televisión for TelevisaUnivision.
-The series is based on the life of former German-Colombian drug lord Carlos Lehder, based by the book Crazy Charlie written by Ron Chepesiuk.
+The series is based on the life of former German-Colombian drug lord Carlos Lehder, based on the book Crazy Charlie written by Ron Chepesiuk.
 Sebastián Osorio stars as Lehder.
 The series premiered on Vix on 20 July 2023.
 The second and final season premiered on 18 July 2024.